Marguerite Young (journalist): Confusion with Marguerite Vivian Young

 The original source of the confusion appears to be the 1995 book An Unsentimental Education: Writers and Chicago, which attributes the Marguerite Keller Young's memoir Nothing But the Truth to novelist Marguerite Vivian Young.
 In 2000, the error reappeared in American Women Writers: A Critical Reference Guide from Colonial Times to the Present (Gale Group Inc., 2000) and then appeared online in Encyclopedia.com.

 Legacy

 Her name appears in publications as one of the first American women journalists of note.

 Historian Alan M. Wald notes that Young was one of several women who "became more visible in editorial and staff roles."
-He includes her with Barbara Giles and Ruth McKinney.
+He includes her with Barbara Giles and Ruth McKenney.

 Works

 Books

 Only two works in her name appear in the Library of Congress catalog: